Johnstone Adventure Lodge

-You’ll be met by husband-and-wife owners Jordan and Jaime, as well as their son, Roan.
-Then you’ll make your way to one of the two chalets (a third is occupied by the owners)—beautiful wooden structures with big windows and lots of light.
+You’ll be met by owner Jordan, and make your way to one of the two 22 x 20 chalets—beautiful wooden structures with big windows and lots of light.
 In each you’ll find a queen-size bed with fine linens; on-demand hot water with a tiled shower; a full kitchen with sink, propane range, and oven; and a deck with seating—perfect for relaxing.
-There’s no central lodge, so your experience can be as private as you like.

 You’ll see the shimmering lake—with the glacier that formed it at one end—as you fly in, and it may well be the first thing you want to explore.
 It’s located about 1.5 miles away, over a flat, enchanting landscape covered in moss.
 Jordan keeps a zodiac on-site so guests can enjoy a boat ride to the other end of the lake to see the glacier up close.